PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/groups.md

 A help text is available: `Invalid characters:` in `Admin.Shopparameters.Help`.
 It applies to the following characters, _<>={}_.
 If the input contains one of those specific characters, an error notification is displayed: `The %s field is invalid.` in `Admin.Notifications.Error`.

-Mandatory field.
-Merchants can localize the label according to the store's available languages.
+A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
+It allows choosing in which language the field is displayed and customizing the title according to the customer's language.

 **Discount.** With this option, merchants can **set a discount for all group members**.
 A discount in the context of a customers group is expected to apply to all the store's catalog.
 A help text is available: `Automatically apply this value as a discount on all products for members of this customer group.` in `Admin.Shopparameters.Help`.